 It is very important to keep in mind that both cancers are usually deadly, particularly if they are found in late stages, which is typically the case of mesothelioma.
 For this reason, if you have a history of asbestos exposure, we advise you to keep a close eye on your health and seek medical attention as soon as you notice bothersome symptoms.
 Another way in which you can prevent finding out about a potential lung disease too late is by periodically undergoing screenings.
 Finding a medical professional who has vast experience in diagnosing and treating diseases that stem from asbestos exposure is essential, as they will be able to assign you the correct diagnosis and, subsequently, to prescribe you the most effective treatment.

 For the past 35 years, the team of professionals at Atraxia Law has been providing quality assistance to victims of asbestos exposure and is here to help you determine whether you are eligible for filing a claim for asbestos exposure.
-If you were exposed to asbestos on the job, in the military, secondarily, or have a deceased family member who was, we advise you to contact our experts so that you can find out if you can file a claim.
+If you were exposed to asbestos on the job, in the military, secondarily, or have a deceased family member who was, contact our experts and provide your employment or military records and your medical records.